City Operations’ Greenhouse Gas (GHG) Emissions measures

 Explanation of Performance

-of carbon dioxide), which was reduced from 513 thousand tCO2e through to the
+of carbon dioxide), which was reduced from 447 thousand tCO2e (a reduction of 28 percent) through the

-procurement of green electricity and the contribution of the urban forest to
+procurement of green electricity and the sequestration of CO2 in the urban forest.

 Did You Know?

-Edmonton has an Energy Transition Strategy that is transforming Edmonton into an energy sustainable city.
+Edmonton has a Community Energy Transition Strategy that is being used to transform Edmonton into an energy sustainable city.
 The purpose of this strategy is to: